-Painting walls is an inexpensive way to change the look and feel of a room.
-A fresh coat of paint can brighten up a small room or bring warmth to large spaces.
-This guide will explain how to paint walls and offer helpful painting tips for achieving a professional look.
-Read on to learn how to paint a room and discover the paint tools and supplies you'll need to get the job done right.
+Painting a room offers an inexpensive way to refresh its appearance.
+A new coat of paint can brighten up a small room or bring warmth to large spaces.
+This guide will explain how to paint a room, reviewing how to paint walls and the ceiling as well as providing tips for achieving a professional look.

 Tip: See our guide on choosing a paint color to find the perfect color palette for your room.